 Top attraction to visit – Sligo is home to some of the most important places in Ireland when it comes to history in the form of megalithic tombs and cemeteries.
 Visit the megalithic cemetery at Carrowkeel (3000 to 2000 BC) and the one at Carrowmore (thought to predate the tombs of Brú na Bóinne, see below).

-One of the prettiest places in Ireland to visit is Donegal Town and County.
+One of the prettiest places in Ireland to visit is Donegal Town and County Donegal as a whole.
 Located in the far northwest corner of the Republic, it is often called the wild child of Ireland thanks to its rugged, yet beautiful coastline.

 Donegal sits on the edge of Lough Eske, an area of outstanding natural beauty.
 Further afield you can find the Glenveagh National Park with a castle of its own.
 And of course, Slieve League, the amazing cliffs just west of Donegal Town which can hold their own against their Wild Atlantic Way rivals, the Cliffs of Moher.
 And if you love the Wild Atlantic Way, you can follow it along the Donegal coastline to its northern starting point of Malin Head.
 Donegal is often overlooked as a place to visit in Ireland but is one which you should definitely consider putting on your Ireland bucket list!